- Current status

 Education and training programs are being delivered face-to-face for most children and young people.

-Temporary leave arrangements are limited to reduce the risk of COVID-19.
+Temporary leave arrangements are now available to young people.
 Temporary leave is managed subject to a case-by-case risk assessment.

 Mitigating transmission risks